Iridium40/health-coach-hub/SUPABASE_SETUP.md

 - Check that RLS policies were created in the **Authentication** → **Policies** section

 ### Avatar upload fails
-- Make sure the `avatars` bucket exists and is public
+- Make sure the `user_avatars` bucket exists and is public
 - Check that storage policies are set up correctly
 - Verify the file size is under 5MB